Y0Coss/docs-fork/pages/public_cloud/public_cloud_network_services/weight-load-balancer/guide.en-gb.md

 >> >
 >> > @api {v1} /cloud GET  /cloud/project/{serviceName}/region/{regionName}/loadbalancing/pool
 >> >
 >> This call retrieves the pool id.
-Fill in the field with the previously obtained information:
+Fill in the fields with the previously obtained information:
 >>
 >> **serviceName**: The Public Cloud project ID in the form of a 32-character string.
 >>